opencord/docs/prereqs/networking.md

 ## Dataplane Network

-The dataplane network carries the users' traffic, connecting subscribers to the Intetnet (which is the whole purpose of CORD).
+The dataplane network carries the users' traffic, connecting subscribers to the Internet (which is the whole purpose of CORD).
 The following is a diagram of a reference dataplane network for CORD.

 ![CORD management network](../images/data_net.png)